 Many taxpayers, and most financial professionals, prefer to zero out there taxes at the end of the year.
 By that I mean they like to withhold “just the correct amount” to where when they file taxes, they have a nearly zero refund or balance due.

 This is because they resent giving the government an interest-free loan.
-They figure that they want their money “right now” to invest and to use for personal reasons.
+They figure that they want their money “right now” to use for investing and for other personal reasons.

-Other taxpayers prefer a big refund at the end of the year.
-They don’t miss the small amount of extra money in each check, they would just spend the money on life’s endless expenses anyway, and they are not concerned about the “lost interest opportunity”.
-After all, how much float are you losing on a few thousand per year.
+On the contrary, other taxpayers prefer a big refund at the end of the year.
+They don’t miss the small amount of extra money in each check because they feel that they would just spend the money on life’s endless expenses anyway.
+These individuals and families are not concerned about the “lost interest opportunity”.
+After all, they argue, how much “float” are you losing on a few thousand per year anyway?

 It’s like a forced savings plan to them, and when they receive their refund they take the family to Disney or Yosemite.
-Trips that they would never otherwise be disciplined enough for which to save.
+These are perhaps trips that they would never otherwise be disciplined enough for which to save.

 How you choose to work this is totally up to you.